ICPSwap-Labs/ic-wicp/README.md

 #### In Website

-the Unwarp feature is to restore the WICP to ICP, click the button as shown, exchange the WICP and ICP location, enter the WICP amount, and click the "Unwrap" button.
+The unwarp feature is to restore the WICP to ICP, click the button as shown, exchange the WICP and ICP location, enter the WICP amount, and click the "Unwrap" button.

 ![wicp-unwrap-1](https://user-images.githubusercontent.com/98505086/167868770-cb3c871e-0209-4c48-847b-98130c77c111.jpg)
 ![wicp-unwrap-2](https://user-images.githubusercontent.com/98505086/167868786-c73d83fc-dcb8-463c-accd-98bf8b88a884.jpg)